ircv3/ircv3-specifications/extensions/acc-core.md

     ACC REGISTER <accountname> [callback_namespace:]<callback> [cred_type] :<credential>

 The `accountname` parameter specifies the account name the client wishes to register.
 If the account name is `*`, it indicates that the client wishes to register with their current nickname as the account name.
-If the `REGNICK` ISUPPORT token is advertised, the client MUST send `*` for this parameter.
+If the `regnick` flag is advertised, the client MUST send `*` for this parameter.

 The `callback` parameter indicates where the verification code should be sent.
 This parameter MAY contain an asterisk `*`, indicating that no verification code is required and that account registration shall complete immediately.
-Otherwise, this parameter contains a standard URI, the namespace being contained in the IANA URI Schemes registry (as per [RFC 7595](https://tools.ietf.org/html/rfc7595)) and listed in the `REGCALLBACKS` ISUPPORT token.
+Otherwise, this parameter contains a standard URI, the namespace being contained in the IANA URI Schemes registry (as per [RFC 7595](https://tools.ietf.org/html/rfc7595)) and listed in an `ACC LS CALLBACKS` message.
 If a callback namespace is not explicitly provided, the IRC server MUST use `mailto` as a default.

 The `cred_type` parameter indicates the type of authentication that's required to login to the account once it has been registered.
-The supported credential types are:
+The supported credential types are listed below in the <a href="#"><code>ACC LS CALLBACKS</code> section</a>.

-- `passphrase`: `<credential>` is a plain-text passphrase that the client will use to authenticate with SASL once the account is registered.
-Passphrases MAY contain spaces.
-- `certfp`: The client's TLS certificate is used as the as the authentication mechanism for future connections.
-In short, if the client connects and presents the same TLS certificate, they can use the `SASL EXTERNAL` method to authenticate.
-The client SHOULD provide an empty credential (`*`), and the server MUST ignore the credential value provided by the client.
-If no certificate is presented by the client, the server MUST respond with the `REG_INVALID_CRED_TYPE` `FAIL` code.

 If the client does not provide the `cred_type` parameter, the server MUST use the `passphrase` credential type.
 If the client provides a credential type that's now supported, the server MUST respond with the `REG_INVALID_CRED_TYPE` `FAIL` code.

 Clients SHOULD NOT be sent legacy (e.g. from NickServ) privmsgs or notices in response to `ACC` commands where numerics and messages defined in this document can replace them.

-After this, if verification is required, the IRC server MUST send the `RPL_REG_VERIFICATION_REQUIRED` numeric.
+After this, if verification is required, the IRC server MUST generate and send the verification token to the user out-of-band using the given callback information, and send the client the `RPL_REG_VERIFICATION_REQUIRED` numeric.
+The verification token MAY NOT be an asterisk (`*`), and SHOULD be an unguessable combination of characters.
 If verification is not required, the IRC server MUST instead send the `RPL_REG_SUCCESS` numeric.

 | No. | Label | Format |
 | --- | ----- | ------ |